danlim-wz/analysis_of_social_media_data_about_singapore/README.md

 ![](images/multi_gpu.png)

 Your resources may take a while to provision.
-Once done, launch the notebook and copy the code from *bert_training_script.py* in the jupyter.
+Once done, launch the notebook and copy the code from *bert_training_script.py* into jupyter.
 Alternatively, you can launch the script via the command line in your SageMaker instance.

 ![](images/jupyter.png)